HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   </figcaption>
 </figure>

 The different CMS do have a lot of commonalities in the top errors that they have.
 They mostly have to do with content issues, which is something that ATAG 2.0 was written to support.
 It is hoped that the best practices of ATAG will be brought into WCAG 3.0.
 This scan is only for publicly available websites, so authoring interfaces are not evaluated.
 It is worth noting that authors have disabilities, and authors should be able to expect an accessible interface.
 Authors also need support in creating accessible content.
-To help facilitate greater focus on authoring tools, the W3C produced a [ATAG Report Tool](https://www.w3.org/WAI/atag/report-tool/).
+To help facilitate greater focus on authoring tools, the W3C produced a <a hreflang="en" href="https://www.w3.org/WAI/atag/report-tool/">ATAG Report Tool</a>.

 There are many tools which can be used to help authors evaluate the accessibility of a page.
-Institutions that control the browser configurations of their staff, could choose to simply install the open source [Accessibility Insights](https://accessibilityinsights.io/docs/web/getstarted/assessment/) browser plugin for all of their browsers.
+Institutions that control the browser configurations of their staff, could choose to simply install the open source <a hreflang="en" href="https://accessibilityinsights.io/docs/web/getstarted/assessment/">Accessibility Insights</a> browser plugin for all of their browsers.
 This would make errors much more visible to administrators.
-For many of the CMS above though, the best solution might be to install a tool like [Sa11y](https://sa11y.netlify.app/) or [Editoria11y](https://editoria11y.princeton.edu/) which is geared to help authors.
-Since Joomla 4.1 [Sa11y is included by default](https://sa11y.netlify.app/joomla/), so all authors benefit.
+For many of the CMS above though, the best solution might be to install a tool like <a hreflang="en" href="https://sa11y.netlify.app/">Sa11y</a> or <a hreflang="en" href="https://editoria11y.princeton.edu/">Editoria11y</a> which is geared to help authors.
+Since Joomla 4.1 <a hreflang="en" href="https://sa11y.netlify.app/joomla/">Sa11y is included by default</a>, so all authors benefit.

 {{ figure_markup(
   image="platform-cms.png",